 But probably the real winner was Donald Trump.

-Uh anyway, 800-941 Sean Tollfree telephone number, Jonathan Gillum, Danielle McLaughlin back with us.
+Jonathan Gillum, Danielle McLaughlin, back with us.

 Danielle, your thoughts or observations on your party the last two nights.

-Hey, Sean, hey Jonathan.
+Hey, Jonathan.

 You know, actually, I agree with you, Sean.

-Uh, I think last night the loser was the Democratic Party.
+I think last night the loser was the Democratic Party.

 I was horrified to see the amount of infighting.

-Part of that, I think was the way that CNN asked the questions.
+Part of that, I think, was the way that CNN asked the questions.

-I thought John Delaney did a really good job of pressing them, and it's good to see that kind of back and forth about ideas in the party, and I think that's really what we all want, right?
+And it's good to see that kind of back and forth about ideas in the party.

 What do you think, Jonathan Gillam?

-I think they prove that.
+I think they proved that.

 And I think there's a couple of things in there that a lot of people overlooked.

-One, Corey Booker insulting anybody about uh their cities or about how Joe Biden did this or that in the country.
+One, Corey Booker insulting anybody about their cities or about how Joe Biden did this or that in the country.

 Corey Booker, when he was the mayor of Newark, did nothing to clean up Newark.